Ptosis

 Congenital Ptosis

-Congenital ptosis is the presence of a droopy eyelid or eyelids since birth; it can be unilateral or bilateral.
+Congenital ptosis is the presence of a droopy eyelid or eyelids since birth.
+It can be unilateral or bilateral.
 Although it is not always recognized in newborns, it usually becomes more noticeable within a few months.
 Ptosis can be mild, when the lid partially covers the pupil, or severe, when the lid completely covers the pupil.
 There is usually a higher position of the ptotic eyelid on downgaze.
 While the cause of congenital ptosis is often unclear, the most common reason is improper development of the levator muscle.
 The levator muscle is the major muscle responsible for elevating the upper eyelid.
-The condition of congenital ptosis is often associated with anisometropia, strabismus and amblyopia, refractive errors, astigmatism, or blurred vision:
+The condition of congenital ptosis is often associated with anisometropia, strabismus and amblyopia, refractive errors, astigmatism, or blurred vision.
+Drooping eyelids can result in undesirable facial appearance.
+Moreover, those with significant ptosis sometimes need to tilt their head back into a chin-up position, lift their eyelid with a finger, or raise their eyebrows in an effort to see from under their drooping eyelid(s).
+This also applies to adults who have not had surgical repair.

 Congenital ptosis is most often treated by ophthalmic plastic and reconstructive surgeons who specialize in disease and conditions affecting the eyelids, lacrimal (tear) system, the orbit (bone cavity around the eye), and adjacent facial structures.
 At Idaho Eyelid and Facial Plastic Surgery, our ptosis patients will undergo a complete ophthalmic exam with particular attention to visual acuity and motility.
 Congenital ptosis is treated surgically, with the specific operation based on the severity of the ptosis and the strength of the levator muscle.
 If the ptosis is not severe, surgery is generally performed when the child is between 3 and 5 years of age (the “pre-school” years).
 However, when the ptosis interferes with the child’s vision, surgery is performed at an earlier age to allow proper visual development.
 The surgical procedure is determined by the amount of levator function present and the severity of ptosis.
-Function is typically categorized as poor (less than 4 mm), fear (5 to 7 mm) and good (more than 8 mm).
+Function is typically categorized as poor (less than 4 mm), fair (5 to 7 mm) and good (more than 8 mm).
 In cases of severe ptosis in less than 2 mm of levator function, suspension of the lid to frontalis muscle is the procedure of choice.

 Marcus-Gunn Jaw-winking Ptosis